 It is tempting to see any ICE as a “transition technology”.
 However, combustible fuels remain by far the most energy-dense in comparison to batteries or fuel cells / hydrogen; they can be manufactured sustainably from bio-mass or synthesised.
-The CryoPower combustion system has been demonstrated on Diesel and Natural Gas, and it is potentially compatible with napthas, ethanol, hythane and hydrogen.
+The split-cycle combustion system has been demonstrated on Diesel and Natural Gas, and it is potentially compatible with napthas, ethanol, hythane, hydrogen and ammonia.
 The Liquid Nitrogen is already sustainable, as air-separation is a major player in electricity “demand-side management”; as use of renewables rise, it has been shown to be an attractive way of balancing the grid.

 How well validated is the technology?

 Split-cycle engines are known technology, and recuperation is commonplace in industrial gas turbines.
 It is the specific combination of these, plus the use of water or liquid nitrogen, that is innovative.
 Ricardo’s work on recuperated split cycle engines started in 1992 in a project with the UK energy utility National Power, leading to two demonstrator units.